Principal Consultant, Fox Lawson & Associates

 Human Resources Consultant & Founder, Strategic Visions

-Betsy Sawyers started her long-standing career in the private sector, joining the public sector ranks in the State of Washington as a personnel officer.
+Betsy Sawyers started her long-standing career in the private sector prior to joining the public sector ranks in the state of Washington as a personnel officer.
 During her career with the state, Sawyers served as employment services director of the Department of Social and Health Services — the largest department in the state with over 17,000 employees.
-Sawyers also served as personnel services manager of King County, Washington before being promoted to human resources director of Pierce County, Washington in 2001.
+Sawyers also served as personnel services manager of King County, Washington, before being promoted to human resources director of Pierce County, Washington, in 2001.
 After 11 years, Sawyers retired from the county and started her own consulting business, Strategic Visions HR Consulting.
 She has been actively involved with IPMA-HR for over 12 years as a trainer, committee member, chapter president and member of the executive council.
-Sawyers holds a Master of Arts in public administration and has earned the prestigious designation of Certified Professional from IPMA-HR.
+Sawyers holds a Master of Arts in public administration and holds the IPMA-CP certification.

 Senior Consultant, Fox Lawson & Associates LLC

 Sandra Spellman is responsible for conducting classification, job evaluation, and human resource process consultations.
 She has been conducting studies for Fox Lawson & Associates for eight years, specializing in the areas of classification, communications, human resource strategy and process, and employee and management focus group meetings.
 In her capacity as senior consultant, Spellman works with states, cities, counties, colleges and universities, and the federal government.
-Prior to joining the firm, she spent worked as a consultant with Ernst & Young for 18 years, overseeing client and internal change management, communications, and training strategies.
+Prior to joining the firm, she worked as a consultant with Ernst & Young for 18 years, overseeing client and internal change management, communications and training strategies.
 Spellman has also held state executive and legislative positions addressing a wide range of human resource and related issues.
-She holds a Master of Public Administration with an emphasis in organizational development from Arizona State University and has earned IPMA-HR’s prestigious designation of Certified Professional (IPMA-CP).
+She holds a Master of Public Administration with an emphasis in organizational development from Arizona State University and the IPMA-CP certification.

 Human Resources Director, Charleston County, South Carolina